10 Hilariously Unfortunate Names in Spanish

 Imagine you’re a fisherman who’s never spoken a single word of English.
 You’re sitting by the docks, enjoying a warm breeze and looking at seagulls steal food from unassuming tourists.
 Slowly, a huge metal ship approaches the shore waving a United States flag.

 In awe of such big and powerful machinery, you feel a sudden burst of inspiration.
 You notice the letters engraved on the side of the ship and decide to name your firstborn son after the inscription on this metallic giant.
-And that’s how the name Usnavy (U.S. Navy) was born.
+And that’s how the name in Spanish Usnavy (U.S. Navy) was born.

 I would imagine this to be a case similar to our friend Usnavy.
 It’s possible that one day a Spanish speaker overheard an English speaker overusing the word “frankly” as they spoke and they liked it enough to name their child Francly.
 To be fair, it’s a phonetically pleasing word, and I’m sure their kid is going to grow into an honest person.

 Armando is more of a light-hearted, funny name.
 Armando translates to “building,” and this is a name that people will often give to their kids to intentionally create a meaningful phrase with their names.
 Armando Paredes de Castillo—meaning “building castle walls”—is one of the oldest jokes in the Latin American funny book, so much so that it has become reality now that many people share that name.

 Some other examples of these names in Spanish are Armando Casas (building houses) and Armando Torres (building towers).

 Soyla is a name with a lot of potential.
 By itself, it doesn’t stand out too much, but when paired with the right surname any Soyla’s personality will stand out more.
 Soyla can be broken into two syllables: soy-la.
 Soy la means “I’m the” in Spanish.